leddoo/kibi/main.md

         - ast & operational semantics.

 - function calls.
+    - todo: how does lua/u implement `lua_call` in the c api?
+        - the logic seems to be in the vm loop.
+        - does it create a temp byte code buffer?
     - would be dope if you could specify where the return value should go.
         - already use all 3 bytes.
         - could use convention that args & function need to be at top of stack.